Legal Brief Persuasive Writing Techniques

 Leveraging Case Law in Legal Briefs

-Case law is a powerful tool for persuasion.
+Case law is a powerful tool for building a persuasive argument.
 Here’s how to leverage it effectively:

 -